Ivan's Childhood: Critical response

-However, the film received numerous awards and international acclaim on its release, winning the Golden Lion at the Venice Film Festival.
 It attracted the attention of many intellectuals, including Ingmar Bergman who said, "My discovery of Tarkovsky's first film was like a miracle.
 Suddenly, I found myself standing at the door of a room the keys of which had, until then, never been given to me.
 It was a room I had always wanted to enter and where he was moving freely and fully at ease."

-Jean-Paul Sartre wrote an article on the film, defending it against a highly critical article in the Italian newspaper L'Unita written by Alberto Moravia and saying that it was one of the most beautiful films he had ever seen.
+Jean-Paul Sartre wrote an article on the film, defending it against a highly critical article in the Italian newspaper L'Unità written by Alberto Moravia and saying that it was one of the most beautiful films he had ever seen.
 In a later interview, Tarkovsky (who did not consider the film to be among his best work) admitted to agreeing with Moravia's criticisms at the time, finding Sartre's defense "too philosophical and speculative".
 Filmmakers Sergei Parajanov and Krzysztof Kieślowski praised the film and cited it as an influence on their work.